spectrum4/spectrum4/README.md

 $ export TOOLCHAIN_PREFIX=''
 ```

+### Building under Docker (linux/amd64)

+Make sure `docker` is in your `PATH` and run `./docker.sh` from the root folder
+to build everything.

+## Running

-After building the contents of the repository `/dist` directory can be copied
+After building using one of the methods above, the contents of the `/dist`
-to an SD card to place in your Raspberry Pi 3B, or for example they can be
+directory can be copied to an SD card to place in your Raspberry Pi 3B, or for
-served over TFTP to a suitably configured Raspberry Pi that has been configured
+example they can be served over TFTP to a suitably configured Raspberry Pi that
-to network boot.
-The github.com/spectrum4/notes project has some information
+has been configured to network boot.
+The github.com/spectrum4/notes project has
-about that type of setup, if you are interested.
+some information about that type of setup, if you are interested.